Tackling climate change together

-Our teams are adapting to changing weather patterns and working hard to address the damage caused by wild fires, heavy rain, increased humidity, high winds, droughts and shifting shores.
+Our teams are adapting to changing weather patterns and working hard to address biodiversity loss and the damage caused by wild fires, heavy rain, increased humidity, high winds, droughts and shifting shores.

 Wildlife, beaches, woodlands, archaeological sites, historic buildings, gardens and parklands are all under threat.

 Rising temperatures are damaging some of the finest paintings in our care, while pests and diseases pose a greater threat to collections, trees and plants.
 Archaeological discoveries are also in danger of being lost.